makanyane/IWTE/README.md

 * Campaign Map - [Map Mesh - Rome Remastered Only](documentation/RR_Map_Mesh_Production.md) - Provides various options for creating the 3d map mesh and textures required in Rome Remastered.
 * Campaign Map - [Strat Map Base .tga Editing](documentation/strat_map_base_file_editing.md) - Supports simple editing of the stratmap TGA and HGT files with files shown at correct relative sizes.
 This also shows a 3d view of the strat map being edited as well as selection of different colour schemes for the heights map.
 * Campaign Map - [Strat Models (static)](documentation/strat_models.md) -Editing of residences, trees, resources in Milkshape/Blender/Max.
-* [Character Extraction](documentation/RR_Character_Extraction.md) - Rome Remastered Only - Extracts and converts .cas files for battlemap units and campaign map figures from .pack files.
+* RR Units and Strat Figures - [Character Extraction](documentation/RR_Character_Extraction.md) - Extracts and converts .cas files for battlemap units and campaign map figures from RR .pak files.
 * Skeletons and Animations:\
 Unpacks Rome Remastered skeletons and animations and provides skeleton to text and back option.
 Allows editing of animations, including in 'chained' format to view and edit multiple animations together.
 * Battlemap Settlements - [.items to .cas conversions](documentation/battlemap_settlements_RR_and_RTW.md#item-to-cas-conversion-with-iwte) - (useful if .cas files were not supplied with mod).